matheusmaldaner/WorkshopArchive/README.md

 # Welcome to Workshop Archive!

-Here you will find a list of comprehensive Data Science workshops hosted by organizations at the University of Florida.
+Here you will find hands-on workshops hosted by organizations at the University of Florida.

 ## Workshops Overview